Grv-Singh/imgtec-challenge/README.md

 *  Fight does on for 10 seconds and the winner is declared.
 *  On each tick, the fighting bees starts to die and therefore shades away from playground.

+Swarming is a honey bee colony's natural means of reproduction.
+In the process of swarming, a single colony splits into two or more distinct colonies, as shown.

+Swarms are usually smaller and are accompanied by a Queen, the biggest here.

 ## Sources
 Sound : <a href="https://www.soundsnap.com/" target="_blank">Bees Sound - Soundsnap</a>